kpilszak/student-database/README.md

 Type `java Application` to run the application.

 ## Sources
-This project was created as an exercise for course "Practice Java by Building Projects" by Tim Short.
+This project was created as an exercise from course "Practice Java by Building Projects" by Tim Short.